radicle-dev/radicle.xyz/_guides/user.md

 of repository state between Calyx and us.

-Though this trusted seed node needs a public DNS address, it doesn't have to be advertized to the network.
+Though this trusted seed node needs a public DNS address, it doesn't have to be advertised to the network.
 One can simply omit adding the address to the `externalAddresses` key in the Radicle node configuration.

 > 👻